ClaudsFalse/cd0037-API-Development-and-Documentation-project/backend/README.md

 The `--reload` flag will detect file changes and restart the server automatically.

-## To Do Tasks

-These are the files you'd want to edit in the backend:

-1. `backend/flaskr/__init__.py`
-2. `backend/test_flaskr.py`

-One note before you delve into your tasks: for each endpoint, you are expected to define the endpoint and response data.
-The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
-You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.

-1. Use Flask-CORS to enable cross-domain requests and set response headers.
-2. Create an endpoint to handle `GET` requests for questions, including pagination (every 10 questions).
-This endpoint should return a list of questions, number of total questions, current category, categories.
-3. Create an endpoint to handle `GET` requests for all available categories.
-4. Create an endpoint to `DELETE` a question using a question `ID`.
-5. Create an endpoint to `POST` a new question, which will require the question and answer text, category, and difficulty score.
-6. Create a `POST` endpoint to get questions based on category.
-7. Create a `POST` endpoint to get questions based on a search term.
-It should return any questions for whom the search term is a substring of the question.
-8. Create a `POST` endpoint to get questions to play the quiz.
-This endpoint should take a category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
-9. Create error handlers for all expected errors including 400, 404, 422, and 500.

-## Documenting your Endpoints
+## Endpoints Documentation

-You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
-Use the example below as a reference.

-### Documentation Example

-`GET '/api/v1.0/categories'`
+`GET '/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding name of the category
 - Request Arguments: None
-- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: a json object with the success key, and another key: `categories`, that contains an object of `id: category_string` key: value pairs.

 ```json
 {